Adult ADHD

 How is it treated?

+The recommended treatment is medication and behavior therapy.
 Medication helps the individual meet their attention needs.
-The choice of medication is individualized and not all medications are stimulants.
+The choice of medication is personalized and not all medications are stimulants.
+Cognitive Behavioral Therapy is used to assist the person learn organizational and adaptive skills as well as improve their self-view.

 Next Steps

-I encourage you to use the links below to learn more.
 You may contact me to schedule an assessment to establish or confirm your ADHD diagnosis and/or to start Cognitive Behavioral Therapy.

 Basic information about ADHD from the Centers for Disease Control and Prevention